aefrh/iwn-widget/README.md

 ## Customization

 * The temperature unit can be changed from °C to °F by changing `unit: 'c'` to `unit: 'f'` in `iwn.coffee`.
+* A small icon shows the Beaufort number if it is 3 (gentle breeze) or above.
+This can be deactivated by changing `windscale: 'yes'` to `windscale: 'no'` in `iwn.coffee`.
 * The widgets updates every 5 minutes.
 This can be changed by changing `refreshFrequency: '5min'` in `iwn.coffee`.
 The time is given in minutes.
 Note that a free Dark Sky API-key allows 1,000 calls per day.

 ## Credit & Licences